epfl-ada/ada-2021-project-aaaf/README.md

 ### Executive summary of work
 Initial idea of trend detection result in in-depth analysis of USA Senat members activity.

 Having a huge 178M quotes dataset can be misleading, since the data is very sparse in the case of quotes.
 Handling such a big and sparse data requires very structured and step-by-step approach.
 Moreover, the text itself contains a lot of information, but not all of it is useful.
-Since getting and meaningful and deep insights requires a lot of data Exploring data brings out team to the conlcusion that in order.
+That is why it is essential to do many assumptions and reduce the size of the sample to avoid sparse pieces of data.

+Starting from preliminary analysis with tracking some popular tags in the corpus several issues with data was found.
+There is a high frequency of USA speakers since the data was obtained by parsing English news.
+Moreover, USA speakers are conentrated in Washington, that leads to the hypothesis of high level of politicians in the dataset.
+Generally speaking, news are oftern based on the poilitical speech.
+The interesting feature of American election system is that many politiciansn are strongly connected with their native state, especially senators, who are elected by the state.
+Having a list of all senators from 2008 several insights about different state and parties activities was found.

+Finally the popularity of several important and popular topics as justice, taxes, education, weapon were evaluated trought the time for different states.

 ## 12.11.2021  Milestone 2 report
 #### Abstract